enkidevs/curriculum/Python/Core/guess-the-mutant.md

 %
 bool
 %exp
-`bool` is an immutable type as well.
+`bool` is an immutable type.
 %
 str
 %exp
-`str` is immutable too in Python, making them fairly trivial to use in multi-threaded environments and not only.
+`str` is immutable in Python, making them fairly trivial to use in multi-threaded environments and not only.
 %
 tuple
 %exp